 Broccoli: With its protective effects against cancer and other diseases, broccoli is also said to be a great cellulite fighter, thanks to its alpha lipoic acid content.

-Changing your lifestyle, one habit at a time, will more likely lead to long-term success say many longevity experts.
+Changing your lifestyle, one habit at a time, will more likely lead to long-term success say many longevity experts, truly helping you to look younger.
 Being kind to yourself as you take steps to rid the toxins from your body is an important part of the process and will make the changes feel more like a journey of discovery, rather than a diet of restriction.

 Here are some simple habits that you can add to your every day that over time can make big changes to how you feel and look.
 These form part of an ultimate beauty detox:

 - Do daily body brushing before you shower in the morning to slough away dead skin cells and promote blood circulation.
 This daily habit is fantastic if your goal is to look younger.

 - Use only organic, natural cosmetics on your skin—your body’s largest organ.
 Whatever we slather on the outside ends up on the inside.

 - Get some sun time, sans sunscreen.
 While excess sun may not always be ideal, it’s important to spend time outdoors without any chemical lotions in order to get your daily dose of Vitamin D, which helps the body absorb calcium.
 Be sure to kick your shoes off while doing this, connecting your feet to the earth (otherwise known as grounding).